bensanmorris/practical_performance/README.md

 2. for a quick summary let's grab the python ValgrindCI tool: `python -m pip install ValgrindCI --user`
 3. for a summary: `valgrind-ci ./output_file.xml --summary` or to use it as part of CI and abort on errors: `valgrind-ci ./output_file.xml --abort-on-errors`

-## a small memory profiling utility
+## A small memory profiling utility

 I've created a small [memory monitor](memory_monitor.h) that you can drop into your google tests as follows: